sinlov/drone-feishu-group-robot/README.md

 ## for what

-- this project used to
+- this project used to drone CI

 ## Pipeline Settings (.drone.yml)